ilnerdchuck/ilnerdchuck.github.io/_projects/VsCode Extension/index.md

 ---
 layout: post
-title: Verification Workshop
-description: A workshop about learning SystemVerilog and UVM to perform testing on designs
+title: VSCode Extension to debug a didactic Kernel
+description: A VSCode Extension to debug a a didactic Kernel developed as thesis work for the bachelor degree
 skills:
-  - VHDL
-  - Verilog
+  - Typescript
-  - Modelsim/Questasim
+  - Python
-  - Docker
+  - QEMU
   - Git
   - Scripting